swwagner/udacity/README.md

 # udacity
-This repository is need to get the nanodegree
+This repository is needed to get the nanodegree